Research Interests

 My background and research experiences additionally include applications of graph theory and topology in computational chemistry, materials science, and computer vision.
 I am interested in finding new applications of computational topology in the mathematical and natural sciences, and enjoy working on interdisciplinary projects.

-My Papers
+Papers

-Other research contributions
+Other contributions

 Alloy rupture strength prediction using machine learning and microstructure analysis.
 Ram Devanathan, Osman Mamun, Mohammad Taufique, William E. Frazier, Arun Sathanur, Keerti Kappagantula, Jing Wang, Marissa Masden, Madison Wenzlick, Kelly Rose.
 Advanced Characterization Techniques for Quantifying and Modeling Deformation, TMS 2023 Annual Meeting & Exhibition.